 Verona Park | Verona

 Verona Park, just off Bloomfield Avenue, is a great picnic location.
-With picturesque views of the lake, you can sit at a table or a bench and enjoy watching the paddle boats in the water.
+With picturesque views of the lake, visitors can sit at a table or a bench and enjoy watching the paddle boats in the water.
 There are numerous connecting walking paths and a playground for the kids.

 Views by Train | Hunterdon County

 The Black River and Western Railroad offers 70-minute train tours through Hunterdon County and has been doing so for over 50 years.
 A perfect autumn activity, you can ride through the towns of Lambertville, Ringoes, Flemington, and Three Bridges on adorable and historical steam trains.
 The Pumpkin Trains will take you to activity-filled Pumpkin Junction where you can enjoy hayrides, a small petting zoo, corn mazes, games, and more, and a special Trick or Treat Train operates near Halloween only where kids (in costume!) can enjoy spooky stories and trick or treat for candy for the Hoboken mamas.
-(HG Tip: there are special Christmas-themed rides available during the holiday season, too!)
+(HG pro tip: there are special Christmas-themed rides available during the holiday season, too!)